 The aim of this course is to equip medical doctors with the knowledge and skills to practice medicine and promote public health in resource limited regions.
 It also aims to spark research interest in global health and encourage students to go for higher degrees such as Masters and PhDs in related fields.

 The course covers important infectious diseases that are prevalent in resource limited regions including tuberculosis, malaria, and HIV, as well as neglected tropical and non-communicable diseases.
-The course contains eight academic modules linked with the Master of Tropical Medicine (MTM) course that are taught and assessed in Nagasaki in first 10 weeks of the course, followed by 2 weeks of clinical and public health teaching in San Lazaro Hospital, Manila (1 week) and Leyte (1 week) (subject to travel restrictions).
-In Nagasaki, the main modes of education are lectures, group discussion and lab practicals.
-In the Phillippines, bedside teaching, lectures/discussion and fieldwork in the communities are the main focus.
+The course contains academic modules linked with the Master of Tropical Medicine (MTM).
+Total learning time is approximately 300 hours including, lectures, group discussion, self-study and laboratory work.

 Medical doctors with 2 years of work experience.

 As the course is taught in English, students should have good language ability, but it does not have to be perfect.
 The course provides a good opportunity to improve your medical English and catch-up sessions for non-native speakers will be provided.
-If you do not have a certificate of English language test, please contact us.
-We will evaluate your English language ability with a short writing assignment or interview.
+If you do not have a certificate of English language test, please contact us and we can arrange an informal interview/discussion.

-DTM&H course is run in Nagasaki which is one of the historic cities as well as the capital city of Nagasaki Prefecture located in Kyushu island in Japan.
-Students need to manage their accommodation by themselves.
+DTM&H course is run in Nagasaki which is a historic city and the capital city of Nagasaki Prefecture located in Kyushu island in Japan.
+Students need to manage accommodation by themselves.
 For international students, further information on accommodation options can be provided

 Hybrid option: first half of the course online and second half face-to-face.
 This is an option for busy doctors who are unable to take time off to attend the whole course.
-Students can join lectures remotely during April and then join the course after Golden week.
-The online learning system will be made available from January to allow time to review course material in advance.
+Students can join lectures remotely during April and then join the course after the Golden week holiday.
+The online learning system will be made available to review course material in advance of the course.